wpmake22/wpmake-advance-user-avatar/readme.txt

 * **Image Cropping Interface:** Users can crop their profile picture to fit perfectly as an avatar.

-* **[Premium] Webcam Capture:** Let users capture a profile picture directly from their webcam with optional cropping.
+* **Webcam Capture:** Let users capture a profile picture directly from their webcam with optional cropping.

 ### How to Use the Plugin